wazzlejs/wazzle/README.md

 Universal JavaScript applications are tough to setup.
 Either you buy into a framework like Next.js or Nuxt, fork a boilerplate, or set things up yourself.
-Aiming to fill this void, Dazzle is a tool that abstracts all the complex configuration needed for building SPA's and SSR applications into a single dependency--giving you the awesome developer experience of [create-react-app](https://github.com/facebookincubator/create-react-app), but then leaving the rest of your app's architectural decisions about frameworks, routing, and data fetching up to you.
-With this approach, Dazzle not only works with React, but also Preact, Vue, Svelte, and Angular, and most importantly......whatever comes next.
+Aiming to fill this void, Wazzle is a tool that abstracts all the complex configuration needed for building SPA's and SSR applications into a single dependency--giving you the awesome developer experience of [create-react-app](https://github.com/facebookincubator/create-react-app), but then leaving the rest of your app's architectural decisions about frameworks, routing, and data fetching up to you.
+With this approach, Wazzle not only works with React, but also Preact, Vue, Svelte, and Angular, and most importantly......whatever comes next.

 ## Getting Started

 ## Examples

-Dazzle has many examples, we might have one that fits your needs
+Wazzle has many examples, we might have one that fits your needs

 See: [The examples](https://github.com/elzzad/dazzle/tree/main/examples)